cs3134/recitations/week2-thu/outline.md

     n.next.prev = n.prev;
     n.prev.next = n.next;

-* With Singly-Linked list, we have to go through the list until we find the node whose "next" is n, and then change references.
+  * With Singly-Linked list, we'd have to go through the list until we hit the node whose "next" is n, and then change references.

 * BUT delete(T x) is still O(n) for double-linked lists because we need to find the node whose data is "x"